 If we find a generalized periodontal problem, we think more in terms of a systemic problem like mercury toxicity, nutrition and overall body chemistry.
 If the problem is just in certain localized areas, it is more likely linked to a number of factors related to the tooth including interference on its energetic meridian relating to a specific organ, a defective restoration or crown margin, a very high electrical current, or a bite problem.
 Proper bite and alignment of the teeth impacts heavily on the health of the gums.
 Excessive or improper pressure on the teeth, caused by bite problems, can literally create an environment around the tooth that predisposes it to a bacterial invasion and problems.
 Many dentists do not have the specialized training to effectively perform this process of bite adjustments.
 Dr. Breiner learned to do proper bite adjustments at the world-renowned Pankey Institute.
 If you are going to have such work done, you should seek out a dentist who has taken post graduate courses in this technique.

 Other natural therapies to correct periodontal disease include Vitamin C and Co-Enzyme Q-10 which have shown to be very helpful.
 We also have our patients rinse and irrigate with Tooth & Gum mouth wash – a natural antiseptic.
 Recently, we had a patient with a severe periodontal infection that was non-responsive to antibiotic treatment and other natural interventions.
-We decided to experiment with an alternative approach using Hyperbaric Oxygen therapy right here at the Breiner Whole-Body Health Centre.
+We decided to experiment with an alternative approach using Hyperbaric Oxygen Therapy right here at the Breiner Whole-Body Health Center.
 Consequently, we were amazed to find his periodontal infection cleared up after only ten treatments.